Intility/bifrost-skins/CONTRIBUTION.md

 ## Issues with an existing theme

 1. Create a new issue, and provide a descriptive title and description.
+2. Fork this repo.
-2. Create a new branch with the naming `issue/#<issue_id>`.
+3. Create a new branch with the naming `issue/#<issue_id>`.
-3. Fix the problem
+4. Fix the problem
-4. Create a new pull request
+5. Create a new pull request
    - Assign the original creator as the reviewer
-5. Wait for the pull request to be merged.
+6. Wait for the pull request to be merged.

 ## I want to contribute with a new skin